zeek/zeek/frameworks/logging.rst

 the notation ``id$orig_h``, but that field is named ``id.orig_h`` in the log output.

-When you are developing scripts that add data to the :bro:type:`connection` record, care must be given to when and how long data is stored.
+When you are developing scripts that add data to the :zeek:type:`connection` record, care must be given to when and how long data is stored.
 Normally data saved to the connection record will remain there for the duration of the connection and from a practical perspective it's not